sydneycytometry/CytoTools/HeatMaps/HeatMaps-readme.md

 Thomas Myles Ashhurst, Sydney Cytometry Facility

 The HeatMaps script can be used to generate raw or fold-change value heatmaps from a set of data.
+The script reads input from a CSV file, and generates a heatmap PDF.
+Various settings can be modified to change the nature or appearance of the heatmap.

 **Download CytoTools scripts**